Kenneth Branagh to direct upcoming Bee Gees biopic

 Upon details of the biopic emerging in 2019, it was reported that Paramount had purchased the rights to the Bee Gees’ songs from the Gibb Estate on behalf of King, allowing material from the disco band’s extensive back catalogue to feature in the movie.

-Further details on the upcoming project – including casting and a release date – have not yet been confirmed.
+Further details on the upcoming project – including a title, casting and release date – have not yet been confirmed.

 Earlier this year, Barry Gibb said he wouldn’t be watching How Can You Mend A Broken Heart because the subject matter was too painful.